 On its 40th birthday in 1978 ACRL took a giant step forward by convening its first National Conference, distinct from ALA, in Boston.
 The conference featured a three-day program of major addresses and research papers that attracted 2,625 participants.
 Participants praised the conference for focusing on academic librarianship, for stimulating research on the issues facing academic librarianship, and for bringing together librarians with a common professional interest in academic libraries.

-The conference, begun primarily as an outlet for presenting formal research papers, has responded to member interests and changes in the profession by diversifying its content over the years.
-New programming has been developed by adding panel sessions, by inviting noted leaders to write papers on current topics, by adding more opportunities for networking and informal dialogue (e.g., roundtable discussions, dinner with colleagues), and by engaging attendees more actively in the learning process (e.g., workshops and Cyber Zed Shed).
+The conference now held every odd year, begun primarily as an outlet for presenting formal research papers, has responded to member interests and changes in the profession by diversifying its content over the years and attracting a more global audience.
+ACRL dropped the “National” from the Conference name in 2011, as the conference now welcomes attendees from over 26 countries.
+New programming has been developed by adding panel sessions, by inviting noted leaders to write papers on current topics, by adding more opportunities for networking and informal dialogue (e.g., roundtable discussions, dinner with colleagues), and by engaging attendees more actively in the learning process with a wider range of session formats.
 The 1999 National Conference offered first ever “conference-within-a-conference” on the topic of student learning and the first live Web broadcast.
-The 2005 conference saw the first fully-fledged Virtual Conference offered in conjunction with a National Conference.
+The 2005 conference saw the first full- fledged Virtual Conference offered in conjunction with a National Conference.
+The 2007 conference held the first Cyber Zed Shed, now known as TechConnect Presentations that demonstrate technology-related innovations.
+IdeaPower and THATCamp formats were added to the 2011 and 2013 conferences respectively to allow for more late-breaking and spontaneous generation of content.

 Interest in presenting at the conference has steadily increased since 1978.
-44 contributed papers, 36 panel sessions, 7 preconferences, 11 workshops, 157 poster sessions, and 99 roundtable discussions, for example, were presented at the 2007 conference.
+Typically the conference will feature about 84 contributed papers, 63 panel sessions, 7 preconferences, 16workshops, 30 TechConnect presentations, 200 poster sessions, and 100 roundtable discussions.
 Acceptance rate, on average, has been around 20-30%, depending on the proposal type.
-Attendance at the conference has climbed over the past few years with the most recent conference in Baltimore in 2007 setting a new record of 4,784 attendees.
-Web broadcasts of selected sessions have been available on demand to broaden the reach of sessions to those unable to attend.
-ACRL also launched its first Virtual Conference online community in 2005 and continued the practice for the 2007 and 2009 conferences.
+Attendance at the conference has climbed over the past few years with about 3,000 attendees, 1,000 exhibitors and 500 virtual participants for each biennial conference.
+Web broadcasts of sessions have been available on demand to broaden the reach of sessions to those unable to attend.
+ACRL also launched its first Virtual Conference online community in 2005 and has continued the practice since to allow attendees the opportunity connect and access the conference content for up to one year after the event.

 ACRL offers online seminars that provide low-cost continuing education opportunities for librarians in a format that allows them to work around their busy schedules.
 Seminars are typically three weeks long and include real-time and asynchronous activities.
 Current offerings include, "Assessing Student Learning Outcomes," "Electronic Collection Development for the Academic e-Library," "Creating a Comprehensive Plan for Information Literacy," and “Designing Web Sites for Academic Libraries” and “Virtual Reference Competencies: Acquire and Improve Technical Skills and Knowledge.”
 In 2004-05, ACRL also began offering live Webcasts, providing participants with interactive learning experiences on special topics, such as developing a library blog, podcasting, and designing library Web sites.
 Webcasts last from one to two hours and feature a live audio presentation accompanied by lecture slides, Web sites, and other resources.
 Participants can interact with instructors through text chat, asking questions using a microphone, and responding to polls.
 Additional online seminars and Webcasts are being developed for 2007-2008.
 ACRL established a group registration rate for Webcasts in April 2006.
 The group rate allows an institution to register multiple people and project the session to participants in the same location.
 In partnership with TLT Group, ACRL has been offering a three-part online information literacy seminar series, featuring Webcasts on assessment, collaboration, best practices, and information literacy resources.
 For the second time, ACRL offered a multi-day online-only professional development institute in the spring of a non-national conference year.
 The 2008 Spring Virtual Institute focused on issues and challenges facing middle managers and leaders.